Takashiidobe/notes/src/books/designing-data-intensive-applications/replication.md

 #### Converging toward a consistent state

 A single-leader database applies writes in a sequential order.
-With a multi-leader database that\'s impossible, because in the case above, with editing the wiki title, the writes look like A -\> B for node 1 and A -\> C for node 2.
+With a multi-leader database that's impossible, because in the case above, with editing the wiki title, the writes look like A -> B for node 1 and A -> C for node 2.
 Which write wins?
 To deal with that, here are some ways to achieve convergent conflict resolution:

 - Give each write a unique ID, and pick the write with the highest ID.